Silicon Valley Roller Derby

-The Silicon Valley Roller Derby (SVRD) roller derby league is based in San Jose, California.
-Founded in 2007, the league currently consists of three teams which compete against teams from other leagues.
+The Silicon Valley Roller Derby (SVRD) roller derby league was based in San Jose, California.
+Founded in 2007, the league consisted of three teams which compete against teams from other leagues.
 Silicon Valley is a member of the Women's Flat Track Derby Association (WFTDA).

 History

-The league played its first bout in August 2008, against the Port City Roller Girls.
+Founded in 2007 as the Silicon Valley Roller Girls, the league played its first bout in August 2008, against the Port City Roller Girls.
 SVRG was accepted into the Women's Flat Track Derby Association Apprentice Program in September 2009, and became a full member of the WFTDA in June 2010.

 One former Silicon Valley skater, Brazilian Bombshell, competed for Roller Derby Brasil at the 2011 Roller Derby World Cup.

 The league also supports a junior roller derby program and a recreational league.

+The league changed its name from Silicon Valley Roller Girls to Silicon Valley Roller Derby to promote inclusion, opening the team up to be gender expansive.

+The team dissolved in late 2024.